 - Intraoperative Transesophageal Echocardiography (TEE) for Cardiac Surgery

 Our anesthesiologists have had four years of medical education with an additional four, and in many cases five, years of anesthesiology residency training.
 Many of our anesthesiologists have additional subspecialty or fellowship training in the areas of pain management, critical care medicine, and cardiac, pediatric, neurosurgical and obstetric anesthesia.

 Spectrum anesthesiologists are committed to providing superior-quality anesthesia care to our patients.
 This includes regular attendance at national conferences and participation in teaching programs at Maine Medical Center, St. Joseph Hospital, and Southern Maine Medical Center.
 In addition, the Anesthesiology Division has an established and rigorous quality improvement program where quality of care and resource utilization is regularly evaluated.

 In addition to the physician anesthesiologist, the anesthesia care team may include an anesthesiology resident or nurse anesthetist.
+You may click on the link below to view the resident physicians of Maine Medical Center's Anesthesiology Residency Program.
 The anesthesiology resident is a graduate physician (MD or DO) who is pursuing postgraduate training in anesthesiology and care of the critically ill.
 A nurse anesthetist is a registered nurse (RN) who has completed two additional years of training in the administration of anesthesia and is certified by national examination.